mnshmnsh/mnshmnsh/README.md

 QAOA and Trotterized 2D Ising simulation with artificial noise injection.
 Ground-state energy recovered via Zero-Noise Extrapolation (ZNE), inspired by Kim et al., *Nature* (2023).
 Includes benchmarking and Classiq-based circuit-generation utilities.

 ---

-## 📌 Purpose of This Repository
-This top-level repo acts as a **single pinned portfolio** for:

-- LinkedIn
-- CVs and academic profiles
-- Hackathon and application submissions
-- Long-term consolidation of quantum projects

-The detailed codebase remains unchanged inside each individual project repository.

----

-## 📫 Contact
-For collaborations or speaking engagements, feel free to connect via LinkedIn or GitHub.